vguhesan/MyThinkPondSource/content/post/2022-11-11/index.md

 9. Clean the drain valve (bottom) of any debris.
 10. Drop in the new canister and reverse the process above.

-### Detailed instructions

-Before you turn on the heat this fall, they recommend that you change the canister each year.
-According to the manual, and I quote:
-"Cylinder light [o] : This yellow LED will illuminate when the humidifier has determined that the cylinder is nearing the end of its life, due to scale accumulation on the electrodes.
-The LED will flash on and off, during which time the humidifier will continue to operate as normal.
-After 7 days of flashing, the LED will remain on solid, and the humidifier will not generate steam.
-The cylinder must be replaced.
-See "Cylinder Replacement KIT" on page 19. of the manual."
-Probably best to replace it before you turn ON the heat.
-Otherwise, you need to drain first to release the steam to avoid burns.

 Cheers

 <hr>